IBD Scholarship

 • A citizen or permanent resident of Canada

-• Enrolled in or awaiting acceptance from a Canadian-based post-secondary educational institution for the upcoming fall semester
+• Enrolled in or awaiting acceptance from a Canadian university, college, or trade school seeking a diploma, associate, undergraduate, or graduate degree for the upcoming fall semester

-1. A completed AbbVie IBD Scholarship online application
+1. A completed online application

 3. A signed and dated Applicant Consent Form